Solomiya Krushelnytska: Career

-Solomiya Krushelnytska followed her 1893 professional debut with additional performances at the Lviv Opera.
+Krushelnytska followed her 1893 professional debut with additional performances at the Lviv Opera.
 On the advice of Gemma Bellincioni, who witnessed Solomiya's talents in Lviv that summer, the young Krushelnytska would travel to Italy in the fall of 1893 to pursue further vocal studies.
 After her father took out a loan for her travels, Solomiya arrived in Milan where she would study under Fausta Crespi, while living with Bellincioni's mother.
 It was under Crespi's tutelage that Solomiya transitioned from her previous training as a mezzo-soprano to a lyric-dramatic soprano.
 For the following 3 years, she would divide her time between Milan and Lviv, returning regularly for engagements with the Lviv Opera in order to pay for her ongoing studies in Italy.

-Solomiya would go on to perform in Odessa (1896–1897), Warsaw (1898–1902), St Petersburg (1901–1902), the Paris Grand Opera (1902), Naples (1903–4), Cairo and Alexandria (1904), and Rome (1904–5).
+Solomiya would go on to perform in Odesa (1896–1897), Warsaw (1898–1902), St Petersburg (1901–1902), the Paris Grand Opera (1902), Naples (1903–04), Cairo and Alexandria (1904), and Rome (1904–05).

 In 1904, she famously became a savior of Puccini's Madama Butterfly.
 The opera had been booed by the audience at its premiere in Milan's La Scala, but three months later in Brescia, a revised version of the work, with Krushelnytska singing the leading role, was a major success.

 Her schedule, during her studies in Milan, included vocal lessons, acting lessons, learning new parts, learning new languages – for six hours every day.
 Her leisure time included visits to museums and historic sites, attendance at operatic and theatrical performances.
 She maintained active correspondence with friends and acquaintances, covering such issues as the fate of her native Ukraine, problems of culture, recently read books.
 In addition, Krushelnytska regularly appeared in performances of the music and drama school L'Armonia.

 On tours, she sang in four and five productions during a single week.
 She could learn a part in a new opera in two days, and develop the character of a role in another three or four.
 Her repertoire totaled 63 parts.
 In the history of music, Krushelnytska is known as an active promoter of the works of her contemporaries, and of Richard Wagner.
 In 1902 she starred in a successful production of Lohengrin in Paris.
 In 1906 she appeared to acclaim at Milan's La Scala in Richard Strauss's Salome, conducted by Arturo Toscanini.
 She also performed in other theatres across Europe, Egypt, Algeria, Argentina, Brazil, Chile and others.

 In 1910, Krushelnytska married Italian attorney and the mayor of Viareggio, Alfredo Cesare Augusto Riccioni.
 In 1920, at the height of her career, she left the opera world, and three years later started concert tours, performing in Western Europe, Canada and the USA.
 Her knowledge of eight languages allowed her to include in her concert programs songs of many nations.
 She was a fervent promoter of Ukrainian folk songs and works by Ukrainian composers.